Alina Kabaeva: Early career

-Kabaeva started rhythmic gymnastics at age three, with coach Margarita Samuilovna.
+Kabaeva started rhythmic gymnastics at age three with coach Margarita Samuilovna.
+At age seven, her mother took her to a club in Tashkent, where she was turned away for being too heavy.
 In 1993, she represented Kazakhstan at an international competition in Japan.

-In her early teens, Kabaeva moved to Moscow, where her mother took her to the Russian head coach, Irina Viner.
+At age 12, Kabaeva moved to Moscow, where her mother took her to the Russian head coach, Irina Viner.
+Viner initially thought she was too short and overweight for gymnastics, but she decided to accept her after watching her practice and seeing her flexibility and jumps.
+However, she insisted that Kabaeva lose weight immediately; Kabaeva was only allowed to have water for three days, and she was put on a strict diet while training intensively.
+Kabaeva later said that she begged Viner for food.
+Kabaeva's mother initially returned to Tashkent, though she called and visited frequently until she moved to Moscow with Kabaeva's younger sister.

 1996–1999

+Kabaeva made her international debut representing Russia in 1996 and won two silver all-around medals, both behind Yulia Raskina.
+The next year, she won every junior event she competed in and placed 4th in the senior category at the Russian Championships.

-Kabaeva stayed with Viner, and made her international debut representing Russia in 1996.
-The 15-year-old Kabaeva won the 1998 European Championships in Portugal.
+In 1998, her first year as an international senior, the 15-year-old Kabaeva won the 1998 European Championships in Portugal.
 At the time, she was the youngest member of the Russian squad, competing alongside internationally recognized teammates Amina Zaripova and Yana Batyrshina as well as Irina Tchachina.
+Later in the year, she won the World Youth Games, held in Moscow, and won the all-around and three of the four event finals at the 1998 Goodwill Games.

-Kabaeva then became the 1999 European Champion in Hungary, and won the 1999 World Title in Osaka, Japan.
-Kabaeva went on to win a total of 5 All-Around titles at the European Championships.
+Kabaeva then became the 1999 European Champion in Hungary and won the 1999 World title in Osaka, Japan.
+Kabaeva went on to win a total of 5 all-around titles at the European Championships.

-At the 2000 Sydney Olympics, in Australia, Kabaeva was expected to claim Gold in All-Around; however, due to an error in an otherwise exceptional performance—she dropped her hoop, and ran to retrieve it outside of the competition area—Kabaeva won the bronze medal, with the final score of 39.466 (Rope 9.925, Hoop 9.641, Ball 9.950, Ribbon 9.950).
+At the 2000 Sydney Olympics, in Australia, Kabaeva was expected to claim the gold medal in the all-around; however, due to an error in an otherwise clean performance—she dropped her hoop, and ran to retrieve it outside of the competition area—Kabaeva won the bronze medal, with the final score of 39.466 (Rope 9.925, Hoop 9.641, Ball 9.950, Ribbon 9.950).
 Belarus's Yulia Raskina took the silver medal, while fellow Russian teammate, Yulia Barsukova, won the Olympic gold medal.